 Blyn Lookout

-Blyn Lookout was built in 1934 by the State Department of Natural Resources, the Washington Forest Fire Association, and the Civilian Conservation Corps.
-The first lookout on this site was a 90 foot pole tower with 8x8 foot cab and ground house living quarters.
-That first year in 1934 "During the month of October, a violent wind storm swept part of the State, blowing down an estimated total of 500,000,000 board feet of timber.
-Wind velocities reached 74 miles per hour, and as the towers are on peak elevations, they were subjected to abnormal strains.
-All towers came through except one.
-In this case, the wind picked up the lookout cabin, and hurled it against one of the tower legs, at the 25 foot panel brace.
-The cabin was carried over 40 feet in elevation and over 100 feet in distance by the wind before it struck the tower, The cabin was literally blown apart, floor, roof and walls being separated into units.
-This was the new lookout tower at Blyn Mountain.
-It will be reconstructed in the spring of 1935."
-(27th Annual Report of the Washington Forest Fire Association)
+In 1934, a lookout was built by the State Department of Natural Resources, the Washington Forest Fire Association, and the Civilian Conservation Corps.
+The structure was a 90-foot pole tower with an 8x8 foot cab.
+There was also a ground house living quarters.
+That first year in 1934, during the month of October, a violent wind storm swept part of the State, blowing down an estimated total of 500,000,000 board feet of timber.
+Wind velocities reached 74 miles per hour.
+The wind picked up the ground cabin, and hurled it against one of the tower legs, at the 25 foot panel brace.
+The cabin was carried over 40 feet in elevation and over 100 feet in distance by the wind before it struck the tower.
+The cabin was literally blown apart, floor, roof and walls being separated into units.
+This was the new lookout tower.

 Summit Elevation: 1,966 feet